Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-And also across our kind of global membership, I think the level of govern government scrutiny of higher education in terms of public good, value for money, how it feeds into national employment agendas has never, never been higher, really.
+And also and across our kind of global membership, I think the level of govern government scrutiny of higher education in terms of public good, value for money, how it feeds into national employment agendas has never, never been higher, really.

 00:05:29